 Sometimes the best promotional item is one that seems rather ordinary.
 These can turn out to be extremely popular, extremely useful and extremely effective giveaways.
 That’s because promotional health items are very useful, with 30 percent of consumers owning one.

 If you’re in the health field—be it a drug store, home health services company or a senior living center—a 7-Day Med Minder can keep your name in front of your target audience seven days a week.
 Customers who take medicines regularly will be reminded of how much you care every time they use it.
 And since 27 percent of people who have branded health items take them along when they’re on the go, consider a logo’d Bandage Dispenser.
 That way, first aid will always be available in case of a paper cut or small scrape.

 A surprisingly popular low cost promotional item is . . . food

 You read that right!
-Food items are a preferred giveaway, with 58 percent of people choosing it over all other promotional products.
+Food items are a preferred giveaway, with 58 percent of people (PDF) choosing it over all other promotional products.

 Why are food items so popular?
 Maybe it’s the instant gratification, like the fruity flavors in the 5 Piece Mini Candy Roll.
 Maybe it’s because food can feel like a reward—try wrapping a Hershey’s® Mini Chocolate Bar in your logo.
 Or maybe it’s because food is right for almost all situations, including a busy event or trade show.
 A personalized Flip Top Dispenser with Sugar Free Mints might be just the thing to keep the conversations going.